spvriend/hawpy/README.md

 # hawpy
 Silas Vriend.
 Hawthorn Research Group.
 Winter 2017.

-A python module for reading, storing, and plotting spec data files.
+A Python module for reading, storing, and plotting spec data files.

 ## Project Overview

-The objective is to write a python package which can read in data from a spec file, store it as a python object, and then carry out plotting routines according to user-specified parameters.
+The objective is to write a Python package which can read in data from a spec file, store it as a Python object, and then carry out plotting routines according to user-specified parameters.

-Ideally, this python module would mimic the functionality of the SPEC_REIXSloader and ATools Igor procedures which were written by previous members of the Hawthorn Research Group.
+Ideally, this Python module would mimic the functionality of the SPEC_REIXSloader and ATools Igor procedures which were written by previous members of the Hawthorn Research Group.